 About Me

 Welcome to my website!
-I am a Postdoctoral Scholar in the Department of Economics at Northwestern University.
+I am a Visiting Scholar in the Department of Economics at the University of Illinois at Urbana-Champaign.
 My research interests are in international trade, macroeconomics, and urban economics.
 I received my Ph.D. in Economics from MIT in 2024.

 Email: sje424@gmail.com